neillturner/kitchen-ansible/README.md

 In the root directory for your Ansible role create a `.kitchen.yml`, the same as for test-kitchen serverspec above.

-When test-kitchen runs the verify step it will
+When test-kitchen runs the verify step will
 * detect the dummy `/test/integration/<suite>/ansiblespec` directory
 * install the busser-ansiblespec plugin instead of the normal busser-serverspec plugin
 * serverspec will be called using the ansiblespec conventions.